Sunday, November 12, 2023

 Lanterns on the Lake, with their swelling surges of sound, have always had the ability to create spine-tingling moments that tap into hidden and unspeakable emotions that make one’s face contort to hold back the flood.
 This album is no exception, and here we find them perhaps more accessible than ever before.
 The previously mentioned singles are upbeat, concise, and with a driving beat from Radiohead’s Philip Selway, songs like “String Theory,” sound crucial and exciting.
 Elsewhere, “Real Life” is as close to a catchy pop song that they’ve ever attempted, and it creates an especially spine tingling moment during the bridge, once Gregory’s guitar melds with Angela Chan’s searing violin.
 I honestly cannot get enough of it.
 “Rich Girls” is another stunner with its warm buzzing organ hum, low end bass, a stuttering beat, and the rousing chorus that absolutely soars, as Wilde clings to her goal of positivity, even if she has to fake it.

 Hazel Wilde’s lyrics have always been excellent.
 Here they feel more conversational than ever before.
-Perhaps she’s writing these affirmations to herself, yet they come of more like an evolving conversation with an old friend.
+Perhaps she’s writing these affirmations to herself, yet they come off more like an evolving conversation with an old friend.
 There’s a humor and humility (“And your guru tries to help / Keeps telling me to love myself / But he can’t stand me either”) here that is familiar and trusting.

 This fifth album is already one of my favorites!
 Increasingly, with each album release Lanterns on the Lake unveil, there are stories about how the making of that new album almost didn’t happen, because of various issues.
 They have continuously lost members through the years, yet they keep on going and remaining remarkably vital.
 I am thankful that they remain steadfast and keep this amazing music coming.
 Whenever I hear someone say “there’s no good music anymore,” I think of artists like this, and laugh to myself about how ridiculous that notion is.